 Directory browsing: Hackers can use searching directories to find out if there are files with known vulnerabilities on your WordPress site so that the attackers can use these files to gain access to your website.

-To test whether directory browsing is already deactivated on your site, enter example.com/wp-content.
+To test whether your site’s directory browsing is already deactivated, enter example.com/wp-content.
 If you receive a blank page, everything is fine, but there is a significant security issue if your website allows visitors access to the directory.

-File write permissions: As already mentioned in the “File Permission” module, iThemes Security only offers the option of setting file permissions to the value “444”.
+File write permissions: As mentioned in the “File Permission” module, Solid Security only allows setting file permissions to the value “444”.

-However, since WordPress.org recommends using “400” or “440”, we make this change manually via FTP.
+However, since WordPress.org recommends using “400” or “440”, we manually change this via FTP.

 I use “FileZilla” to access the WordPress installation database via FTP on the hosting provider’s server.
 Alternatively, you can also do this via cPanel.